prejin2310/DBMS-LAB/CO1/README.md

          2         54         65         77
          3         23         78         46

-3. a.Add an Extra column Grade to marksheet table. b.Remove Sub 2 column from Marksheet table. c.Add an extra column phone_no to student table (it should contain only 10 numbers)
+3. a.Add an Extra column Grade to marksheet table. <br>
+   b.Remove Sub 2 column from Marksheet table. <br>
+   c.Add an extra column phone_no to student table (it should contain only 10 numbers) <br>

-4 From above table find
+4 From above table find <br>
-  a.Student staying at pattom
+  a.Student staying at pattom <br>
   b.Total mark of roll no 2
   c.find the name of student having roll no 3. d.Display the phone number of sachin